TOAST-DOCS/Network-Load-Balancer/en/overview.md

 > As non-standardized HTTP header, it is used by the server to check client's IP.
 HTTP requests through load balancer include the **X-Forwarded-For** key.
 And the value is the client IP.
 >
-> The X-Forwarded-For header can be activated only when the load balancer protocol is set with HTTP.
+> The X-Forwarded-For header can be activated only when the load balancer protocol is set with HTTP or TERMINATED_HTTPS.

 <br>